philtipping31/PP1-GuitarTuition/README.md

 You can break the credits section up into Content and Media, depending on what you have included in your project.

 - I used [Figma](https://www.figma.com/google-fonts/montserrat-font-pairings/) to help with good font pairing options.
 - My Mentor Alex Ford for giving great advise on different ways to implement images via view height.
+And just all round assitance.
+- Other students and community leaders on Slack
 -

 ### Content